-The units of mutual funds are valued at the latest repurchase price/net asset value declared by the mutual fund.
-At the end of each reporting period, At the end of each reporting period, security receipts issued by the asset security receipts issued by the asset reconstruction companies are valued in reconstruction companies are valued in accordance accordance with the guidelines applicable with the auidelines applicable to such instruments, to such instruments, prescribed by RBI from prescribed by RBI from time to time. time to time.
-Accordingly, in cases where The security receipts which the cash flows from security receipts issued outstanding and not redeemed as at the by the asset reconstruction companies are end of the resolution period are treated limited to the actual realisation of the as loss assets and full provision is financial assets assigned to the instruments made.
-Accordingly, in cases where the in the concerned scheme, the Bank reckons cash flows from security receipts the net asset value obtained from the asset issued by the asset reconstruction reconstruction company from time to time, for valuation of such investments at each companies are limited to the actual reporting period end.
-The security realisation of the financial assets assigned to the instruments in the receipts which are outstanding and concerned scheme, the Bank reckons not redeemed as at the end of the the net asset value obtained from the resolution period are treated as loss asset reconstruction company from assets and are fully provided for. time to time, for valuation of such investments at each reporting period end.
-The Bank undertakes short sale transactions in dated central government securities in accordance with guidelines.
+At the end of each reporting period, security receipts issued by the asset reconstruction companies are valued in accordance with the guidelines applicable to such instruments, prescribed by RBI from time to time.
+Accordingly, in cases where the cash flows from security receipts issued by the asset reconstruction companies are limited to the actual realisation of the financial assets assigned to the instruments in the concerned scheme, the Bank reckons the net asset value obtained from the asset reconstruction company from time to time. for valuation of such investments at each reporting period end.
+The security receipts which are outstanding and not redeemed as at the end of the resolution period are treated as loss assets and are fully provided for.

+The Bank undertakes short sale transactions in dated central government securities in accordance with RBI guidelines.
 The short positions are categorised under HFT category and are marked to market.
 The mark-to-market loss is charged to profit and loss account and gain, if any, is ignored as per RBI guidelines.

 Provision/ write-offs on loans and other credit facilities

-The Bank classifies its loans and investments, including at overseas branches and overdues arising from crystallised derivative contracts, into performing and NPAs in accordance with RBI auidelines.
-Loans advances held at the overseas branches identified that are impaired as per host country regulations for reasons other than record of recovery, but which are standard as per the extant RBI quidelines, are classified as NPAs to the extent of amount outstanding in the host country.
+The Bank classifies its loans and investments, including at overseas branches and overdues arising from crystallised derivative contracts, into performing and NPAs in accordance guidelines.
+Loans and with RBI advances held at the overseas branches that are identified impaired as per host country regulations for reasons other than record of recovery, but which are standard as per the extant RBI guidelines, are classified as NPAs to the extent of amount outstanding in the host country.
 Further, NPAs are classified into sub-standard, doubtful and loss assets based on the criteria stipulated by RBI.

 In the case of corporate loans and advances, provisions are made for substandard and doubtful assets at rates prescribed by RBI.
 Loss assets and the unsecured portion of doubtful assets are provided/written-off as per the extant RBI guidelines.
-For loans and advances booked in overseas branches, which are standard as per the extant RBI guidelines but are classified as NPAs based on host country guidelines, provisions are made as per the host country regulations.
+For loans and advances booked in overseas branches, which are standard as perthe extant RBI guidelines but are classified as NPAs based on host country quidelines, provisions are made as per the host country regulations.
 For loans and advances booked in overseas branches, which are NPAs as per the extant RBI guidelines and as per host country regulations.
-Provisions on homogeneous loans retail and advances, subject to minimum provisioning requirements of RBI, are assessed at a borrower level, on the basis of the ageing of the loans in the non-performing category.
-In respect of borrowers classified as nonwilful cooperative borrowers, defaulters and NPAs covered under distressed assets framework of RBI, the Bank makes accelerated provisions as per extant RBI guidelines.
+Provisions on homogeneous retail loans and subject advances, to minimum provisioning requirements of RBI, are assessed at a borrower level, on the basis of the ageing of the loans in the non-performing category.
+In respect of borrowers classified as noncooperative borrowers, wilful defaulters and NPAs covered under distressed assets framework of RBI, the Bank makes accelerated provisions as per extant RBI guidelines.

-The Bank classifies its loans and investments, including at overseas branches and overdues arising from crystallised derivative contracts, into performing and NPAs in accordance with RBI guidelines.
-Loans and advances held at the overseas branches that are identified per host country impaired as regulations for reasons other than record of recovery, but which are standard as per the extant RBI guidelines, are classified as NPAs to the extent of amount outstanding in the host country.
+The Bank classifies its loans and investments, includina at overseas branches and overdues arising from crystallised derivative contracts, into performing and NPAs in accordance with RBI guidelines.
+Loans and advances held at the overseas branches that are identified impaired as per host country regulations for reasons other than record of recovery, but which are standard as per the extant RBI guidelines, are classified as NPAs to the extent of amount outstanding in the host country.
 Further, NPAs are classified into sub-standard, doubtful and loss assets based on the criteria stipulated by RBI.